Making a complaint against a member

 In Australia some work performed by accountants is also regulated by other agencies who have primary jurisdiction.
 These include:

-- Tax Practitioners Board (TPB) You may contact the TPB if your complaint or concern is in relation to taxation services provided by a registered tax agent.
+• Tax Practitioners Board (TPB) You may contact the TPB if your complaint or concern is in relation to the taxation services provided by a registered tax agent.

-Members of CA ANZ resident or practising in New Zealand are regulated by the New Zealand Institute of Chartered Accountants (NZICA) in accordance with the New Zealand Institute of Chartered Accountants Act 1996 (the NZICA Act) and the NZICA Rules and Code of Ethics.
+Members of CA ANZ resident or practising in New Zealand are regulated by the New Zealand Institute of Chartered Accountants (NZICA) in accordance with the New Zealand Institute of Chartered Accountants Act 1996 (the NZICA Act), the NZICA Rules and Code of Ethics.

-As a result, section 5 of the By-Laws (the section related to Professional Conduct) does not apply where NZICA has jurisdiction in respect of members resident or practising in New Zealand (per By-Law 40 and subject to By-Law 41 and NZICA Rule 3).
+As a result, section 5 of the By-Laws (the section related to Conduct Rules) does not apply where NZICA has jurisdiction in respect of members residing or practising in New Zealand (per By-Laws 40.4 and 40.5 and subject to NZICA Rule 3).

-Decisions of the CA ANZ and NZICA disciplinary bodies have reciprocal effect and form part of a member’s disciplinary record in both jurisdictions (per By-Law 41 and NZICA Rule 13.94 and 13.95).
+Decisions of the CA ANZ and NZICA disciplinary bodies have reciprocal effect and form part of a member’s disciplinary record in both jurisdictions (per By-Law 40.5 and NZICA Rule 13.5).
 No separate disciplinary proceedings are required to be undertaken by CA ANZ on the same matter disciplined by NZICA and vice versa.

 In New Zealand, NZICA has primary disciplinary jurisdiction to consider complaints about members and some non-members recognised or licensed by NZICA who offer accounting services to the public including: